Lawall

 Support Beyond Recovery

-At Lawall Prosthetic & Orthotic Services, we know recovery after limb loss involves emotional healing as well as physical rehabilitation.
-Connecting with someone who truly understands can make a meaningful difference.
+At Lawall Prosthetic & Orthotic Services, we understand that recovery after limb loss involves both physical rehabilitation and emotional support.
+Connecting with others who share similar experiences can make a meaningful difference throughout the recovery journey.

 Download Flyers: